DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

 The `ToolbarFilter` plugin, which we implemented in the previous step, is a [UI plugin](./plugin-overview.md): it renders UI elements based on provided data.
 We could also enable it to modify the data or manipulate the Grid's state, but it is better to implement this functionality in a [state management plugin](./plugin-overview.md).
 This separation of concerns makes the plugins more flexible and maintainable.

-The state management plugin called `ToolbarFilterState` will prepare all necessary information for the `ToolbarFilter` plugin.
-Create a new `toolbar-filter-state.js` file in the `plugins` folder and add the following code to it.
+The state management plugin called `ToolbarFilterState` prepares all necessary information for the `ToolbarFilter` plugin.
+Create a new `toolbar-filter-state.js` file in the `plugins` folder and add the following code to it:

 *file toolbar-filter-state.js:*
 ```jsx